How archaeologists dig deep to unearth our human story

 These could include ancient roadways, building foundations, or patterns of vegetation growth that might hint at buried structures or artifacts.

-Aerial photography allows for a broader perspective of the landscape and can provide an overall context of an archaeological site before detailed excavation begins.
+Aerial photography allows for a larger perspective of the landscape and can provide an overall context of an archaeological site before detailed excavation begins.

 It can also reveal sites that are not immediately apparent on the ground.
 With the advent of drones, aerial photography has become even more accessible and customizable.